The United States Congress designated the Togiak Wilderness (map

 and is managed by the Fish and Wildlife Service.

 At 4.2 million acres, Togiak National Wildlife Refuge covers about the same amount of land as Connecticut and Rhode Island combined, a region important to Eskimo and Native American hunter-gatherers for more than 5,000 years.
 Over half of the refuge, the northern section, has been designated Wilderness.
 To the north of Togiak Wilderness stretches the vast Yukon Delta National Wildlife Refuge.
-Three major river systems, comprising over 1,500 miles of water, lie within Togiak Refuge (Togiak, Kanektok, and Goodnews).
+Three major river systems, comprising over 1,500 miles of water, lie within the Togiak Wilderness (Togiak, Kanektok, and Goodnews).
 More than one million salmon return to these waters each year to spawn.
-Fishing draws many visitors to Togiak, both humans and brown bears.
+Fishing draws many visitors to the Togiak Region, both humans and brown bears.
 Floaters often run the rivers, fishing along the way for salmon, trout, char, grayling, and pike.
 The Togiak River flows wide and easily.
 The Kanektok and Goodnews are faster, more twisted rivers with a greater variety of fish.
-None of the rivers contain white water.
+None of the rivers contain whitewater.

 You'll find no trails, just millions of mosquitoes in summer, severe winters, few trees, and fewer fellow humans.